uxlfoundation/oneAPI-spec/releases/index.rst

 This document lists releases of oneAPI specifications.

-In addition to be published as part of the oneAPI spefication, some of the components publish specifications independent from the oneAPI specification.
+In addition to be published as part of the oneAPI specification, some of the components publish specifications independent from the oneAPI specification.
 Typically, a oneAPI specification includes a snapshot of the latest approved release of the component.
 This page lists releases of the oneAPI specification and releases of component